sebivenlo/microservices-eventbus/_tutorials/03-dependencies.md

 The result is the same!
 From the API side of view those services are far easier to use now.
 Of course this example is very rough and simple, but imagine an architecture with hundreds of services.
 This way avoids dependency hassle and creates a clean structure.

-When you run the Demo you should get the following outout:
+When you run the Demo you should get the following output:
 {% highlight console %}
 Cooking meal Soup
 Cooking meal Bread